art-w/sherlodoc/README.md

 While the polarity search results are satisfying, sherlodoc offers very limited support for polymorphic variables, type aliases and true type isomorphisms.
 You should check out the extraordinary [Dowsing](https://github.com/Drup/dowsing) project for this!

 And if you speak French, a more detailed [presentation of Sherlodoc](https://www.irill.org/videos/OUPS/2023-03/wendling.html) (and [Sherlocode](https://sherlocode.com)) was given at the [OCaml Users in PariS (OUPS)](https://oups.frama.io/) in March 2023.

+## Reminders for contributing
+-Always fork repo or create a new branch before making any changes -Push and create pull request to the main branch (no dev branch YET) -Write descriptive commit messages
+-Explain what you did in a few words in your pull request comment -Never merge or close a PR yourself - code reviews!